 - Name: The name of the action being taken.
 If this is a user action, this will show up in the list of actions the user can take.
 This will also show up in the Workflow history as to which action was taken.

 - Description (optional): A detailed description of what the action is and when it is taken.
 Can also be used to add notes about the history of changes made over time.

 - From Node: The node this action is associated with.
 This action can only be taken (by a user or automatically) if this node is currently active.

 - To Node: The node to move the workflow to after taking this action.
 The To Node can be the same as the From Node.

-- All Users: Only applies to User Actions on a Task Node.
-Normally users will only see these Task Node User Actions if they are assigned to the task.
+- All Users: Only applies to User Actions.
+Normally users will only see User Actions if they are assigned to them.
 However, if you select All Users, everyone can take the given action, even if they are not assigned to the task.
 This is useful when a person is assigned to do something, but you want to give other people the option to take that action.